Getting your bundles packaged via Octopack

 Building next generation User Experiences at NASA

-Software that helps scientists plan out experiments for the orbiter, users where actually the software in a different way to find the location of the orbiter. . . .
+Software that helps scientists plan out experiments for the orbiter, users where actually the software in a different way to find . . .

 Since I had a late night last night breakfast was in the form of a free Monster drink obtained from the registers lounge.

 Back again to the SXXPress pass line on level 4, going up the escalator you can see the number of people milling around on the floor.
-Getting up to the fourth floor there was a long line.
-I feared it . . .
+Getting up to the fourth floor . . .